 Gorgonzola is one of the blue cheese with the signature blue veining, thanks to the mold Penicillium glaucum.
 That brings us a good question, is gorgonzola supposed to be moldy?

-During the aging process (usually 2-3 months), you will usually be able to see various type of good mold/bacteria growing on the rind of gorgonzola.
-The operators will remove the mold on the surface before packing.
+During the aging process (usually 2-3 months), there are various types of good mold/bacteria growing on the rind of gorgonzola.
+The operators will scrap off the mold on the surface before packing.

-How do i know if gone bad?
+How to know if it’s bad?

 The gorgonzola which gone bad has a few characteristics:

 - Spotted mold/bacteria of all kind — black/grey/white/yellow/pink mold with a various structure like dots or fuzz growing on the surface.

 - Smell/taste unnaturally sour, rancid, putrid odor, ammonia, chemical-like, vomit, and overly stinky feet-like smell (may get confused to umami taste).

 The nature of gorgonzola comes with a bit sourness, or stinky smell, some say.

 It is due to the mold and bacteria naturally present in the cheesemaking process, and also the cow’s milk.
 As we discussed earlier here, some of these mold/bacteria responsible for the unique taste.

 And frankly, these bacteria can also be found in our feet or private area.